AimeeHa/Meta_Front-End/README.md

 ## **Purpose**

 The Little Lemon web app has now been enhanced to provide a seamless reservation experience for its visitors.
 Introducing the new Booking Form component, users can effortlessly reserve a table by entering essential details, including the preferred date, time, the number of guests, and even the special occasion, be it a birthday or an anniversary.
-What makes this experience even more user-friendly is the real-time display of existing booked table times and available slots, thanks to the utilisation of a complex hook known as `useReducer`.
+What makes this experience even more user-friendly is the real-time display of existing booked table times and available slots, thanks to the utilisation of a complex hooks like `useReducer` and `useContext`.
 Moreover, a robust API has been created to fetch available slots data and handle the submission of booking forms.
 With these features, Little Lemon ensures a hassle-free and delightful dining experience for its customers.

 This project was created for the Meta Front-End Developer Professional Certificate's capstone.
 The designs are done by myself following the type system provided by the course.